BenSt099/FireCommit/README.md

 ## Usage

-Run the following in a terminal / powershell:
+Run the following in a terminal / powershell :

 ```
 python3 FireCommitScript.py